MadSprayerDK/TwitchUtilities/README.md

 * Countdown - Show a countdown from a value

 ## User Manual
-See more information and getting started in the user manual
+See more information and get started in the user manual
 https://github.com/MadSprayerDK/TwitchUtilities/wiki/User-Manual